List of Monster High characters: Howleen Wolf

-Howleen Wolf (voiced by America Young in most episodes of the web series, Lara Jill Miller in some episodes of the web series, Victoria K. Washington in the 2022 series) is the daughter of the werewolf, the little sister of Clawdeen, and the youngest of the Wolf siblings at Monster High.
-She has pink hair, brown eyes, and wolf fangs.
+Howleen Wolf (voiced by America Young in most episodes of the web series, Lara Jill Miller in some episodes of the web series, Victoria K. Washington in the 2022 series) is the daughter of the werewolf, the younger sister of Clawdeen, and the youngest of the Wolf siblings at Monster High.
 She is the main character in the 2013 film special, 13 Wishes, where she unleashes a genie who grants her 13 wishes to make.
 The 13 Wishes doll set won a TimeToPlayMag's People Play Award in the category of "Dolls - Fashion" in 2013.
-Her outfits range from dresses to shirts and skirts.

 Ariella Papa wrote in The Huffington Post (now commonly known as simply HuffPost) that "Howleen Wolf is a confident cool character" and when her children had considered putting on makeup to look like the Wolf sisters, it raised some interesting issues regarding whether that was considered blackface.
 Christopher Moonlight of The Movie Pilot blog wrote about Howleen's significant role as an "insecure and spiteful underdog" in the 2011 TV special, Fright On, where she is convinced by Van Hellscream to join a "Were-Pride" faction that ends up sowing animosity between the werewolves and the vampires.

-Howleen was brought back for the 2022 reboot.
-In the TV series, Howleen is not depicted as the sister of Clawdeen and is a member of Monster High's Werewolf Council alongside Romulus and Barkimedes due to her being a full werewolf.
+In the 2022 TV series, Howleen is not depicted as the sister of Clawdeen and is a member of Monster High's Werewolf Council alongside Romulus and Barkimedes due to her being a full werewolf.
 Unlike her other companions, Howleen genuinely wants to help Clawdeen fit in, and is her teammate on the school basketball team.
 She later also becomes close with Venus McFlytrap.

 Iris Clops

-Iris Clops (voiced by Kate Higgins in the web series episode Fear the Book, Paula Bodin (born Rhodes) in Volumes 4 and 5 of the web series and in the feature-length films, Freaky Fusion in 2014, and Haunted in 2015, Courtney Lin in the 2022 series) is the daughter of the Cyclops.
+Iris Clops (voiced by Kate Higgins in the web series episode Fear the Book, Paula Bodin in Volumes 4 and 5 of the web series and in the feature-length films, Freaky Fusion in 2014, and Haunted in 2015, Courtney Lin in the 2022 series) is the daughter of the Cyclops.
 Besides her singular large green eye, she has green hair styled in pigtails and green skin.
 Her clothing style also has patterns that include eyes in them.
 She tends to be a bit clumsy due to her lack of depth perception.
 Her doll was released as part of the I Heart Fashion line.

 In the 2022 TV series, Iris is a little over weighted, but also athletic, as she made in the fear squad.

 Isi Dawndancer

 Isi Dawndancer is the daughter of a Deer Spirit.
-She has long blue hair and brown eyes, but has brown deer ears.
+She has long blue hair and brown eyes, as well as brown deer ears.
 She wears a headband with antlers.
-She comes from a line of Boo Hexican Deer Spirits.
-Her favorite activity is dancing.
-She dislikes bright lights though.
+She comes from a line of Boo Hexican deer spirits.